qtproject/pyside-pyside-setup/examples/qml/tutorials/extending-qml-advanced/binding/doc/binding.rst

 ===============================

-This example builds on the :ref:`qml-adding-types-example`, the :ref:`qml-attached-properties-example`, the :ref:`qml-default-property-example`, the :ref:`qml-inheritance-and-coercion-example`
+This example builds on the :ref:`qml-adding-types-example`, the :ref:`qml-advanced-advanced5-attached-properties`, the :ref:`qml-advanced3-default-properties`, the :ref:`qml-advanced2-inheritance-and-coercion`
 the :ref:`qml-object-and-list-property-types-example`
-and the :ref:`qml-valuesource-example`.
+and the :ref:`qml-advanced/advanced6-property-value-source`.

 Running the Example
 -------------------